 The difference between counselling and psychotherapy.

-Both counselling and psychotherapy provide a safe space for a client to talk through whatever is troubling them with a trained and caring listener.
+Both counselling and psychotherapy provide a secure space for a client to talk through whatever is troubling them with a trained and caring listener.
 I view counselling as being useful for focussing on a client's immediate, or specific, concerns, and is usually short-term, whereas psychotherapy often addresses complex issues which can require more long-term, in-depth therapy.
 There are a number of different psychotherapeutic approaches, including: Art, Cognitive Behavioural (CBT), Gestalt, Person-Centred, and Psychodynamic Therapy, amongst others.
 My own approach is Humanistic and Integrative, drawing on relational and developmental psychotherapeutic theories (see below).

 How psychotherapy/counselling can help.